coder/docs/environments/preferences.md

 The **SSH Key** page is where you'll find the public key corresponding to the private key that Coder inserts automatically into your environments.
-The public key is useful for services, such as Git, Bitbucket, GitHub, and Gitlab, that you need to access from your environment.
+The public key is useful for services, such as Git, Bitbucket, GitHub, and GitLab, that you need to access from your environment.

 If necessary, you can regenerate your key.
 Be sure to provide your updated key